 - Multichannel selling will be a lot of work for either new or experienced sellers.

-- You may conquer your multi-selling chapter by using all the help there is and simplify the whole thing.
+- You may conquer your multi-selling chapter by using all the help there is and simplifying the whole thing.

 Ready to discover every aspect of multichannel retailing yet?
 Here we go!